Krysta Copeland is an associate in the Corporate Department of the Washington, D.C. office and a member of the firm’s

 - Advising on securities law matters, including registration and compliance under the Investment Advisers Act of 1940 and exemptions under the Securities Act of 1933 and the Investment Company Act of 1940

-In addition to her practice, Ms. Copeland is committed to the firm’s pro bono, recruitment and diversity initiatives.
-She currently serves as the local chair of Latham’s Black Lawyers Group and is a former member of the firm’s Recruiting Committee.
+In addition to her practice, Ms. Copeland is committed to the firm’s pro bono, recruitment, and diversity initiatives.
+She currently serves as the Global Chair of Latham’s Black Lawyers Group and is a former member of the firm’s Recruiting Committee.

 Ms. Copeland was previously an associate in the firm’s London office, where she advised issuers, sponsors, and top investment banks in international debt and equity capital markets offerings.

 Ms. Copeland has represented:

 - The Carlyle Group in onshore and offshore energy and power funds

 - Riverstone Holdings in strategic and alternative investment arrangements